 - All site clearance and landscaping works will comply with current legislative requirements and best practice; - Where possible, the removal of trees and tree lines suitable for use by nesting birds will be undertaken outside the bird nesting season (avoiding the period 1st March to 31st August); - Should any trees or tree lines be removed that contain features suitable for roosting bats, such work will only be done during the autumn months; - Taking measures to limit the working area during the construction phase will reduce the impacts of the development on adjacent areas.
-The construction area will be clearly delimited by the site boundary and machinery should operate only within this allocated site area; - The single badger sett recorded outside the redline boundary of the proposed development area will be addressed as part of the site preparation works for that development. - All re-fuelling of plant, equipment and vehicles will be carried out at the construction compound in the area of future development adjacent to proposed 220 kV Substation.
-All fuels, chemicals, liquid and solid waste will be stored in areas bunded in accordance with established best practice guidelines at the construction compound. - Provision of a water and sediment management plan, providing for means to ensure that surface water run-off is controlled such that no silt or other pollutants enter local water courses or drains. - The measures outlined in Section 7.5 will ensure that silt run-off and potential flooding risks are minimised which will protect any ecological receptors associated with the site.
+The construction area will be clearly delimited by the site boundary and machinery should operate only within this allocated site area; - All re-fuelling of plant, equipment and vehicles will be carried out at the construction compound.
+All fuels, chemicals, liquid and solid waste will be stored in areas bunded in accordance with established best practice guidelines at the construction compound. - Provision of a water and sediment management plan, providing for means to ensure that surface water run-off is controlled such that no silt or other pollutants enter local water courses or drains. - The measures outlined in Sections 7.5 and 7.6 will ensure that silt run-off and potential flooding risks are minimised which will protect any ecological receptors associated with the site.